 No one owns these so don't let anyone tell you they do, afterall we live in a democracy not a dictatorship.
 There are some great hashtags out there supported by some fab individuals and groups.
 Use and abuse them but ensure you mix them up, and work out what works for your business as we're all different.
 Most importantly monitor who is retweeting you and look after them with some recipricol support.

 Now the above all been said, don't get me wrong, I'm not saying anyone who offers marketing services are on the blag.
 From years in the industry I have many friends who are freelance marketing professionals and really would take your business to the next level.
 I'm not even saying they have to have a marketing qualification as there are a lot of good self starters out there but a bit of REAL experience goes a long way.
 So, all I'm suggesting is if it seems too good to be true, it probably is.
 Any marketer worth their weight in gold will be able to offer genuine references or testimonials, provide a portfolio with examples of their work and will be able to quantify their stats and claims.
 So, next time you're offered a reach of 100 million people don't be scared to ask the question "how?".

 To conclude I'm not going to name and shame these so called marketers, nor am I going to recommend the good guys as that's not what this blog is about.
-I'm not here to influence you after all (and anyone who follows me will know who I associate with, and who I avoid - but that's just what work's for me and my business).
+I'm not here to influence you after all.
 But as a practicing marketing professional, who has nothing to gain as I don't work as a freelancer, I just wanted to share my tips and thoughts in the hope that if it helps one or two of you spot a chancer, and save some hard earned pennies then I can sleep easier.
 After all you wouldn't let a cowboy builder do work on your house, so why would you let a cowboy marketer near your business? #JustSaying